sundials-codes/sundials-manyvector-demo/README.md

 new capabilities that have been added to SUNDIALS in recent years.
 Namely:

 1. The new SUNDIALS [MPIManyVector](https://sundials.readthedocs.io/en/latest/nvectors/NVector_links.html#the-nvector-mpimanyvector-module)
-   implementation, that enables flexibility in how a solution "vector" is partitioned across computational resources e.g., CPUs and GPUs.
+   implementation, that enables flexibility in how a solution data is partitioned across computational resources e.g., CPUs and GPUs.

 2. The new [ARKODE](https://sundials.readthedocs.io/en/latest/arkode/index.html)